 Health officials point out the data only shows where a person lives, not necessarily where they contracted the virus.
 They maintain using a face covering, washing hands and limiting exposure are the best ways to stay healthy.

 “Our aim and our intention for all of the things we’re doing is to stay open,” said Fletcher.
 “We don’t want to be in a situation where we throw away all of the tremendous progress that we’ve made.
 We don’t want to be in a situation where we’re having to close down industries or sections of our economy that we know are important.”

-See below to commonly asked COVID-19 questions and their answers:
+See below for commonly asked COVID-19 questions and their answers: